deNBI/bibigrid_clum/readme.md

 ```

 <details>
-<summary>Why not store BiBiGrids clouds.yaml in openstack and avoid the extra copy?</summary>
+<summary>Why not store BiBiGrids clouds.yaml in /etc/openstack and avoid the extra copy?</summary>

 In the future BiBiGrid will support more than just one cloud infrastructure.
 Therefore, using the `~/.config/openstack` folder would be a disadvantage later.
 </details>